AylaNetworks/ayla-documentation/src/edge-solutions/ayla-host-library-and-reference-application/v2-1/index.md

 |0x1d8|--|Image Text|Rest of the image.|
 |<Size>|4|CRC32|32-bit CRC such that the overall CRC including this is 0.|

-### Factory Reset API
+## Factory Reset API

-This API consists of the following function:
+### demo_factory_reset_handle

+This function can be called early in the demo to determine whether a factory reset should be performed.

 ```
 int demo_factory_reset_handle(void);
 ```

-This function can be called early in the demo to determine whether a factory reset should be performed.
  A platform-specific function, `board_factory_reset_detect()`, is called and if that returns non-zero, the module is sent a command to restore its factory configuration.

 ### Demo Library Files